voidcoefficient/vite-react-tailwind/README.md

 ## installation (linux)

-if you are not using linux, follow [these steps](https://devenv.sh/getting-started/) instead.
+if you are not using linux, follow [these steps](https://devenv.sh/getting-started/) instead

 ### installing nix